The Best Home Blood Pressure Monitors of 2026

 High blood pressure, or hypertension, is a common condition affecting nearly half of adults nationwide.1 Uncontrolled or undetected high blood pressure increases the risk of having a stroke, heart attack, vision loss, and kidney disease.2 In most cases, hypertension does not cause symptoms.
 So regular blood pressure monitoring can help you stay on top of your health.

 If you’ve already been diagnosed with hypertension, using a home blood pressure monitor can help you get more accurate readings and track your response to treatment.
+When used with methods to lower your blood pressure, a home-use monitor can help protect your health.
 But not all devices are created equal.
-When choosing the best home blood pressure monitor for your needs, you will want to prioritize accuracy while considering factors like ease of use, extra features, and comfort.
+When choosing the best home blood pressure monitor for your needs, prioritize accuracy while considering factors such as ease of use, additional features, and comfort.
 Read on to see which systems our team recommends.

 Wrist and finger blood pressure monitors aren’t included in our top picks because the American Heart Association does not recommend them.